EVT Limited: 1911–1940s

 In 1911, The Christian was released.
 This was the first film produced by West's Pictures, which later became part of Greater Union.
 From 1911 to 1913, a series of mergers resulted in the formation of The Combine, a powerful alliance between exhibitor Union Theatres and the production and distribution company Australasian Films.
 The Combine imported many of its films and was blamed by independent competitors for a drop in the local production of films.

-British Empire Films (BEF) served as the distribution arm of Greater Union.
+In 1928, the company has sold off Australasian Films to John C. Jones, which later on absorbed into Columbia Pictures in 1935.
+In 1930, it reentered the theatrical market as the Union Theaters Feature Exchange by distributing features by British International Pictures.
+Two years later, the company was renamed to British Empire Films (BEF), which served as the distribution arm of Greater Union.
 They distributed films of Cinesound Productions.

 In 1932, the box-office hit On Our Selection was produced by Cinesound Productions, a subsidiary which had been set up the previous year by Greater Union Theatres.
 In 1936, businessman Norman Rydge was elected chairman and managing director of Greater Union Theatres after buying a controlling interest.
 The company returned to profitability within three years.

 In 1942, Cinesound co-produced Kokoda Front Line!, the first Australian film to win an Academy Award.
 A full-length version of a wartime newsreel, it won an Oscar for best documentary.

-1980s
+1970s–1980s

+In 1971, the company acquired the assets of MGM's Australian operations, and MGM's films would be distributed by the company's subsidiary British Empire Films in Australia for two years, with Disney included in the contract, before MGM gave up its contract to Cinema International Corporation in 1973.
+The company also entered its relationship with Buena Vista International for the company's B.E.F. unit to distribute its films.
+In 1976, the company's film distribution unit changed its name from British Empire Films to GUO Film Distributors.

 In 1980, Alan Rydge inherited the company on the death of his father, becoming the youngest chairman of an Australian public company.
+In 1982, the company's film distribution division was renamed to Greater Union Film Distributors after introducing a new logo.
 In 1984, the company was once again fully Australian-owned after gaining control of Rank Organisation's half share.

 In 1987, the company acquired Thredbo Alpine Resort.
+Also that year, Greater Union merged its distribution unit with Roadshow Distributors, a Village Roadshow subsidiary to form a film distribution division consisting of two units, Roadshow Film Distributors, and Greater Union Distributors.
+The company as a whole merged into Roadshow five years later.

 In 1988, Rydge wanted to begin a hotels division and so recruited David Seargeant, who later became managing director.